 What was the biggest learning curve for you at that time?

 Not being on the same page/having conflicting ideas.
 Working alongside someone, at times you will have different opinions on what you’d want to do, and you don’t really know how to deal with these situations until they actually come about.
-In the beginning, we did have a lot of conflicting opinions as he wanted to do something different to what I wanted.
-Eventually we were able to find middle ground.
+In the beginning, we did have a lot of conflicting opinions and ideas as he wanted to do something different to what I wanted, but eventually we were able to find middle ground.

 What was your role during that time and how was the experience?

 In the beginning everything was pretty much 50/50 but overtime, I acted more as a consultant besides him.
 Often times I would design stuff, but also suggest & give advice on ideas.
 I remember the bus journeys to and from locations where we’d be sat designing t-shirts, those were fun.